-Nominations for the 2021 AMPAC Award for Political Participation have closed.
+Nominations for the 2025 AMPAC Award for Political Participation will open December 2024!

 The AMPAC Award for Political Participation recognizes an AMA or AMA Alliance member for outstanding accomplishment through volunteer activities in a political campaign or a significant health care related election issue such as a ballot initiative or referendum.
 If the member is a political candidate, the individual may not be nominated for work on their own campaign’s behalf.
 The award honors one national winner every other year.
 The Board of Directors of the American Medical Association Political Action Committee (AMPAC), which makes the final determination of the winner, requires nominations to meet these conditions: